shivam2014/locallama-mcp/README.md

 - Gathers real-time data to inform the decision engine
 - Implements intelligent code pattern recognition and semantic search for optimizing token usage
 - Provides context-aware code suggestions to reduce redundancy and improve efficiency
+- Features new pattern-based caching with ~30% token reduction in complex tasks

 ### Decision Engine

 - Defines rules that compare the cost of using the paid API against the cost (and potential quality trade-offs) of offloading to a local LLM
 - Includes configurable thresholds for when to offload
 - Uses preemptive routing based on benchmark data to make faster decisions without API calls
+- New adaptive model selection system with performance history tracking
+- Enhanced code task decomposition with complexity analysis

 ### API Integration & Configurability